About

 Distribution Officer

+Jenn is responsible for both local and international partner member registrations for domestic and international royalty claims.
+Jenn also researches and matches all royalty data for the annual distribution to our members, handling distribution documentation and related members queries.
 Jenn came to ASDACS in 2020 with over 6 years experience with APRA / AMCOS as a Mechanical Payments and Blanket Licenses Officer / Distribution Control and Integrity Analyst.
 She has qualifications in Information Technology from Ultimo Tafe and a strong interest in Film, Theatre and tabletop role playing games.
 Jenn also has experience as a Line Management Supervisor for Supanova Pop Culture Expo and Response Team Leader for PAX Gaming Expo.

-Rights Officer
+Rights Manager

-Membership and Digital Media Coordinator
+Membership and Communications Coordinator

 Governance